turingschool-examples/intermission-assignments/prep-for-module-2-frontend.markdown

 ## Debugging

-While you may have seen and used the browser's Developer Tools in module 1, we'd like you to step through chapters 2-4 of this [Dev Tools](http://discover-devtools.codeschool.com/) tutorial.
+While you may have seen and used the browser's Developer Tools in module 1, we'd like you to step through this Udemy course on [Dev Tools](https://www.udemy.com/devtools-2017-the-basics-of-chrome-developer-tools/).
 Some of it may be review, but you may pick up some new tricks along the way!
-Feel free to work ahead to the next chapters if you'd like.

 ## Coding: Refactor Idea Box